fleschutz/PowerShell/Docs/open-documents-folder.md

 ## open-documents-folder.ps1 - Opens the documents folder

-This script launches the File Explorer with the user's documents folder.
+This PowerShell script launches the File Explorer with the user's documents folder.

 ## Parameters
 ```powershell